thengl/GeoMLA/README.md

 pred.clas <- predict(m2.s1, cbind(meuse.grid@data, grid.dist0@data), type="se")
 ```

-in principle, these two options to predicting distribution of binomial variable are mathematically equivalent and should lead to same predictions (also shown in the map below).
+in principle, the two options to predicting distribution of binomial variable are mathematically equivalent and should lead to same predictions (also shown in the map below).
 In practice there can be some smaller differences in numbers due to rounding effect or random start effects.

 ![figure](./RF_vs_kriging/results/meuse/Fig_comparison_uncertainty_Binomial_variables_meuse.png) *Figure: Comparison of predictions for soil class "1" produced using (left) regression and prediction of the median value, (middle) regression and prediction of response value, and (right) classification with probabilities.*

-In summary, predicting binomial variables using RFsp can be implemented both as a classification and regression problems.
-These are in fact mathematically equivalent and should lead to same predictions.
+In summary, predicting binomial variables using RFsp can be implemented both as a classification and regression problems and both are possible via the ranger package and should lead to same results.

 Spatial prediction of categorical variable
 ------------------------------------------

-Prediction of categorical variable using ranger clearly belongs to classification problem.
-Now the target variable contains multiple states (3 in this case).
-Model follow still the same formulation:
+Spatial prediction of categorical variable using ranger belongs to classification problems.
+The target variable contains multiple states (3 in this case), but the model follows still the same formulation:

 ``` r
 fm.s = as.formula(paste("soil ~ ", paste(names(grid.dist0), collapse="+"), " + SW_occurrence + dist"))